DevelopYourDay/WebApiAuth-ASP.NET-core-2.1/README.md

-#  Welcome to the WebApiAuth-ASP.NET-core-2.1 wiki!
+#  Welcome to the WebApiAuth-ASP.NET-core-2.1

 ### ASP.NET Core 2.1 API that supports user registration, login with JWT authentication and user management.